 Healthy eating for pregnancy

-If you’re pregnant, aim for 2 serves of fruit; 5 serves of vegies; 2½ serves of dairy or alternatives; 8½ serves of grains; and 3½ serves of lean meats, nuts and legumes.
+If you’re pregnant, aim for 2 serves of fruit; 5 serves of vegetables; 2½ serves of dairy or alternatives; 8½ serves of grains; and 3½ serves of lean meats, nuts and legumes.

-In pregnancy, there’s no need to avoid allergenic foods that you’re not allergic to – for example, peanuts or eggs.
+In pregnancy, you can still eat allergenic foods that you’re not allergic to – for example, peanuts or eggs.

 Important nutrients in pregnancy

 For protein, try lean meat, cooked eggs, salmon or tuna, beans, nuts, lentils, chickpeas and tofu.

 Foods with iron include lean red meat and canned tuna.
 Foods with iron and folate include beans, green leafy vegetables, tofu, fortified breakfast cereals, wholegrain foods and nuts.

 Limit fish high in mercury, like swordfish, marlin and flake, to 1 serve a fortnight.

 Limit caffeine to 200 μg a day – for example, no more than 1 espresso, 2 instant coffees, 4 cups of tea or 4 cans of cola.
 Avoid double-shot espresso and energy drinks.